leucos/ramaze/guide/grabbag/grabbag.md

       last_response['Content-Type'].should == 'text/html'
       last_response.should =~ /Album created successfully/
     end

+## When I use `follow_redirect!` I don't get the right page !

+This is probably because your controller issues a `redirect_referer` but the referer isn't set. so you end up on the '/' page.

+You can force the referer in the POST request, passing a env hash as the third argument :

+    post('/album/save', { :artist => 12 }, { HTTP_REFERER => '/album/create' }

 ## Can I run a test without running the whole test suite ?